bthomas16/Student-Coaching---Mean---Boilerplate/README.md

 1. Form authenticaiton with error feedback for users
 2. Routes hardened against outside attacks
 3. Users may register as student or teacher and access the profiles of their account
-4. Students may contact, view & rate teachers - out of the box
+4. Students may contact, view & rate teachers - out of the box (coming soon)

 ## Instructions to Use